mendix/docs/content/refguide/published-rest-operation.md

 A microflow for an operation takes these operation parameters as input.

 A microflow parameter that has the *List* or *Object* type indicates a body parameter.
 You can specify an import mapping to convert the incoming JSON or XML.
-A parameter of type a *FileDocument* (or that inherits from *FileDocument*) is special: it can also be used for form parameters, and an import mapping is not needed.
+A parameter of the *FileDocument* type (or that inherits from a *FileDocument*) is special: It can also be used for form parameters, and an import mapping is not needed.

 An operation microflow may also take an [HttpRequest](http-request-and-response-entities#http-request) parameter.
 You can add this parameter if you would like to inspect the requested URL and headers.